 - Social Bite also received an anonymous donation of a further £0.5m

 That brings the total raised so far to £3.7m!
 WOW!
-(And you can still donate until Christmas)
+(And you can still donate until Christmas(this will open in a new window))

 - EdIndex which includes The City of Edinburgh Council and a number of housing associations including Dunedin Canmore, Castle Rock Edinvar and Port of Leith Housing Association have collectively offered an amazing 275 homes for homeless people in Edinburgh